To report your COVID-19 exposure or positive diagnosis please fill out our COVID-19

 The Washington State Department of Health has established a call center to address questions from the public.
 If you have questions please call 1 (800) 525-0127 and press #.

-Please give to LWTech Foundation's newly created Student Emergency Fund specifically for LWTech students directly impacted by COVID-19.
+Please give to LWTech Foundation's newly created Student Emergency Fund specifically for LWTech students directly impacted by COVID-19 and other catastrophic events.

 LWTech students can apply for the Student Emergency Grant, by filling out the application below.